Michigan State University

 Health & Science Communication

-Investigating digital wellness content, science influencer polarization, environmental messaging effectiveness, and how social identity and norms shape health-related behaviors including sports gambling engagement.
+Digital wellness content, science-influencer polarization, environmental messaging effectiveness, and how social identity and norms shape health-related behaviors including sports-gambling engagement.

 Publications

 Peer-reviewed journal articles.
-Full list and citation metrics available on Google Scholar.
+Full list and citation metrics on Google Scholar.

 2026